blog posts

 Reasons why it is essential to have multiple ISP connections on your network:

-1. No ISP can guarantee 100% that their connection will always remain intact.
-Therefore, using more than one ISP connection in your network is better to increase the probability of your internet access.
+1. No ISP can guarantee 100% that its connection will always remain intact.
+Therefore, it is better to use more than one ISP connection in your network to increase the probability of your internet access.

-2. You have an ISP connection that is not so good, but you cannot disconnect it because you are using other services (like Mail, IPPBX, etc.) of this ISP.
-In this case, you can use another ISP that offers you better services.
+2. You have a poor ISP connection, but you cannot disconnect it because you are using this ISP’s other services (like Mail, IPPBX, etc.).
+In this case, you can use another ISP that offers better services.

 3. You have a better ISP connection but a high-paid bandwidth.
 In that case, you can buy bandwidth from another cheap ISP with a good relationship.

-Now that you’re convinced to use multiple ISP connections on your network, let’s look at how load balancing works.
-You can load balance your network and create link redundancy if you have multiple ISP connections.
-You can make load balancing and link redundancy using a Mikrotik router.
-I will show you how to create a load-balancing network using only Policy Based Routing (PBR) on a MikroTik router.
+Now that you’re convinced to use multiple ISP connections on your network, let’s look at how Load balancing works.
+If you have multiple ISP connections, you can load balance your network and create link redundancy.

 Policy Routing Based on Client IP Address (PBR)